umati/hackathon/2nd_hackathon/Equipment.md

 - Prime Box Pico with FLECS (Provided by Schubert System Elektronik GmbH)

-- Pressure sensor and compressor (Provided by IFM)
+- Pressure sensor and compressor ; maybe also vibration sensor and stacklight (Provided by IFM)

 - ...
 (Provided by SALZ Automation)